 DUI and Child Endangerment

-Driving under the influence of alcohol or drugs is illegal in many states, and when a child is involved, the charges escalate from a misdemeanor to a felony, with the additional offense of child endangerment.
-This separate charge carries its own severe penalties.
-If you find yourself in this situation, seeking the guidance of a skilled and aggressive Washington criminal defense attorney is crucial.
+Driving under the influence of alcohol or drugs is illegal in many states.
+When a child is involved, the charges escalate from a misdemeanor to a felony, along with the additional offense of child endangerment.
+It is vital to note that this separate charge carries severe penalties.
+If you find yourself in this situation, it is crucial to seek the guidance of a skilled and aggressive Washington PA criminal attorney.

 Consequences of a DUI With Child